getify/Functional-Light-JS/ch4.md

 ## Reordered Composition

 We talked earlier about the right-to-left ordering of standard `compose(..)` implementations.
 The advantage is in listing the arguments (functions) in the same order they'd appear if doing the composition manually.

-The disadvantage is they're listed in the reverse order that they execute, which can be confusing.
+The disadvantage is they're listed in the reverse order that they execute, which could be confusing.
+It was also more awkward to have to use `partialRight(compose, ..)` to pre-specify the *first* function(s) to execute in the composition.

 The reverse ordering, composing from left-to-right, has a common name: `pipe(..)`.
 This name is said to come from Unix/Linux land, where multiple programs are strung together by "pipe"ing (`|` operator) the output of the first one in as the input of the second, and so on (i.e., `ls -la | grep "foo" | less`).